 The flights are available during the morning time.
 The strong breeze blows during the after and frequent change of the weather prevents the flight from being landed and taken off in the afternoon.
 During the flights in the morning, the sky looks very clear which makes you able to enjoy the splendid views of different mountain peaks.

 Morning we’ll drive back through the scenic countryside and during the route will stop for breakfast & lunch.
 It takes 7 hours back to Kathmandu.
 On arrival at Kathmandu guide will transfer to the hotel and rest of the day relax or explore the surrounding areas.

-Mystical adventure Dhaulagiri trek is available now on USD 2,550 per person is standard trek price on double occupancy basis.
+Mystical and adventure Dhaulagiri circuit trek cost USD 2,550 per person is a standard trek price on double occupancy basis.
 But of course, the trip price will vary according to group size.
 Taking flights to and from Pokhara saves your time and riding buses reduces the trip expenses.

 Dhaulagiri circuit trek cost include:

 - 2 Nights in twin sharing basis Tourist standard hotel accommodation in Kathmandu valley within breakfast plan

 - 1 Night Twin sharing basis Tourist standard hotel accommodation in Pokhara valley within Breakfast Plan.